zapta/simple_stepper_motor_analyzer/README_new.md

 A: It's not needed.
 LVGL is supported by platform.io so the Analyzer's project is set for platform.io to fetch LVGL automatically.

-#### Q: Can I use a STM32F401CE MCU with a 8Mhz crystal.

-A: The provided firmware assumes a 25Mhz crystal.
-For a 8Mhz crystal you will need to change the firmware.

-#### Q: I can't find a STM32F401CE/25Mhz blackpill but I can find an STM32F411CE/25Mhz, will this work?

-A: Most like it will work with the provided firmware as is (and with no performance benefits), but we do not guarantee it.
-We may switch the official reference design to the STMF411CE/25Mhz if the STM32F401CE/25Mhz, which is less expensive, will not be available.

-#### Q: Can I use a blackpill with different pinout than WeAct ?

-A: No, unless if you are willing to change the PCB.
+#### Q: Can the firmware be built with the standard Raspberry Pi Pico C++ SDK?

+A: It should be but we didn't try it.
+Installing the SDK, libraries and tools using platformio and the WizIO Pico 'baremetal' distribution is easier.